 The costs of the tangible and intangible assets acquired before 31 December 2005 are restated for the effects of inflation in TL units current at 31 December 2005 pursuant to IAS 29.
 Such assets acquired after this date are recorded at their historical costs.
-Accordingly, they are carried at costs, less accumulated depreciation and impairment losses (refer to accounting policy (t)).
+Accordingly, they are carried at costs, less accumulated depreciation and impairment losses (refer to accounting policy (u)).
 As of 1 November 2015, changing the existing accounting policy, it has been decided to apply revaluation model for properties recorded under tangible assets instead of cost model in accordance with IAS 16.
 Accordingly, for all real estates registered in the ledger, a valuation study was performed by independent expertise firms.
+As of the reporting period, the Group has made a fair valuation of all its real estates considering the current market conditions and the changes are recognised in consolidated financial statements.